-I'm Professional SEO Specialist with over 7 years industry experience, White Hat SEO techniques, SMM, SEM, Web Traffic, High Authority Backlinks/building expert.
+I'm Professional SEO Specialist, Team Leader of RegentSEO, a Trusted SEO Agency with over 7 years industry experience.
 I understand what it takes to get your website #1.
 Feel free to contact me with any questions you may have!
+Let me help you build and strengthen your online presence.
 More About Me...

 90+ Free Infographic Submission Sites List

 100+ High PR Australia Classifieds Sites List

 550+ High Pr Free Classified Sites List In Australia (Without Registration)